United States prisoners of war in the 2003 invasion of Iraq

-The 2003 invasion of Iraq, which lasted from March 20 to May 1, 2003, resulted in a small number of U.S. and Coalition Prisoners of war.
+The 2003 invasion of Iraq, which lasted from March 20 to May 1, 2003, resulted in a small number of U.S. and Coalition Prisoners of war (POW/s).

 507th Maintenance Company

 March 23rd Ambush and Capture

-A majority of the prisoners of war were captured from the ambush of the 507th Maintenance Company.
+A majority of the POWs were captured from the ambush of 507th Maintenance Company.
 Separated from a larger convoy, they were ambushed in the Iraqi-held town of Nasiriyah on March 23, 2003.
 Out of thirty-three soldiers present, eleven were killed and seven were captured in the firefight.
-Several weapons were jammed in the firefight.
-The following soldiers were captured by the Iraqi forces:
+Several weapons of some soldiers jammed in the firefight.
+These following soldiers were captured by the Iraqi forces:

 Iraqi TV interview

 Soon after their capture, Jessica Lynch was taken to an Iraqi hospital due to her serious injuries.
 The other five POWs, bloodied and beaten, were interviewed by the Iraqi TV, and the footage shown worldwide by the Al Jazeera.
 In the interview, Private First Class Patrick Miller was asked why he came to Iraq; his reply was "I came to fix broken stuff."
 He was then asked if he came to shoot Iraqis, he answered, "No, I came to shoot only if I am shot at.
 They don't bother me, I don't bother them."
+In a CNN newscast, Miller stated that he believed that he was intended to be killed after his capture.